magicDGS/dev-setup/docs/src/content/docs/environment/windows.md

 - Windows Hypervisor Platform
 - WIndows Subsystem Linux

+For the File Explorer, change the options to show hidden files and file-extensions.

 ## WSL

 Windows Subsystem Linux is installed with `wsl --install`, which installs directly Ubuntu.